alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-29-permissibility-of-the-victim-guardian-giving-up-the-right-of-executing-the-hadd.md

 ---
+hijri: Muharram 10, 1442 AH
+lang: en
 layout: post
-title: "Permissibility of the victim's guardian giving up the right of executing the Hadd"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah of KSA, Fatwa  no. 13432"
-hijri: "Muharram 10, 1442 AH"
-category: ["rulership", hudud]
-translation: false
-tags: [alifta]
-lang: en
-summary: "The guardian of the victim is not permitted to forgo, for executing the punishment is Allah's right, and the ruler is the one responsible for the execution."
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah of KSA, Fatwa  no. 13432
+summary: The guardian of the victim is not permitted to forgo, for executing the punishment is Allah's right, and the ruler is the one responsible for the execution.
+tags:
+- alifta
+title: Permissibility of the victim's guardian giving up the right of executing the Hadd
+translation: false
 ---

 ### Question: